 Analysis of the Firefight

 I assembled Carr’s account of the battle from a pair of oral history recordings made in 2011 and 2012.
-Although the accounts are virtually identical, for certain details one interview was sometimes clearer than the other.
+Although the accounts are virtually identical, one interview was sometimes clearer than the other regarding certain details.

 The Distinguished Service Cross citation’s summary of the firefight near Mount Magabang is generally consistent with the division history and Technician 5th Grade Carr’s accounts.
 The citation stated that Carr was wounded before reaching the Carr, something that Carr agreed was possible.